- Research article

 In all socio-economic groups there was a marked female dominance of eczema and an age gradient with more reported eczema in the younger age groups.
 In multiple logistic regression with social group as independent variable, controlling for age (dichotomized into age <40 years and age ≥ 40 yrs) gender the only socio-economic group associated with eczema was sickness and disability pensioners.

-Odds ratio and 95% CI of self-reported eczema due to age, gender, environmental factors, social position, risk occupation and smoking calculated using multiple regression analysis.
+Odds ratio and 95% CI for self-reported eczema due to gender, age groups, environmental factors, smoking habits and in relation to the social position (Table 3)

 Performing multiple logistic regression analysis with gender, age group, environmental factors (living close to heavy traffic, urban living, seaside living), social position (low-middle/high), smoking, and risk occupation as independent variables in the equation, female gender (OR = 2.44, 95% CI = 2.10–2.84), younger age (20–39 years) (OR = 1.47, 95% CI = 1.26–1.71), living close to heavy traffic (OR = 1.45, 95% CI 1.28–1.66), and living seaside (OR = 1.17, 95% CI 1.01–1.35) were factors associated with eczema.
 Smoking and risk occupations were not associated with eczema.

-Odds ratios and 95% CI of self-reported eczema due to heredity factors and respiratory symptoms.
+Odds ratios and 95% CI for self-reported eczema due to heredity factors and self-reported upper and lower respiratory diseases controlling for age, gender and social position (low/high) (Table 4)

 Regarding heredity factors and self-reported diseases it was shown that heredity of allergic eczema (OR = 5.77, 95% CI = 5.02–6.64), self-reported asthma (OR = 1.98, 95% CI = 1.56–2.51), self reported allergic eye-nose catarrh (OR = 2.31, 95% CI = 2.00–2.68), and self-reported Chronic Bronchitis Emphysema (CBE) (OR = 1.42, 95% CI = 1.08–1.87) were associated with self-reported eczema.